Linux distribution: Installation

 There are several ways to install a Linux distribution.
 The most popular method of installing Linux is by booting from a live USB memory stick, which can be created by using a USB image writer application and the ISO image, which can be downloaded from various Linux distribution websites.
 DVD disks, CD disks, network installations and even other hard drives can also be used as "installation media".

 In the 1990s, Linux distributions were installed using sets of floppy disks, but this has been abandoned by all major distributions.
 By the 2000s, many distributions offered CD and DVD sets with the vital packages on the first disk and less important packages on later ones.
 Some distributions, such as Debian also enabled installing over a network after booting from either a set of floppy disks or a CD with only a small amount of data on it.

 New users tend to begin by partitioning a hard drive to keep their formerly installed operating system.
 The Linux distribution can then be installed on its own separate partition without affecting formerly saved data.

 In a Live CD setup, the computer boots the entire operating system from CD without first installing it on the computer's hard disk.
 Many distributions have a Live CD installer, where the computer boots the operating system from the disk, and it can then be installed on the computer's hard disk, providing a seamless transition from the OS running from the CD to the OS running from the hard disk.

 Both servers and personal computers that come with Linux already installed are available from vendors including Hewlett-Packard, Dell and System76.

 On embedded devices, Linux is typically held in the device's firmware and may or may not be consumer-accessible.

 Anaconda, one of the more popular installers, is used by Red Hat Enterprise Linux, Fedora (which uses the Fedora Media Writer) and other distributions to simplify the installation process.
 Debian, Ubuntu and many others use Debian-Installer.

 The process of constantly switching between distributions is often referred to as "distro hopping".
-Virtual machine software such as VirtualBox and VMware Workstation virtualize hardware allowing users to test live media on a virtual machine without installing to the real system.
+Virtual machine (VM) software such as VirtualBox and VMware Workstation virtualize hardware allowing users to test live media on a VM without installing to the real system.
 Some websites like DistroWatch offer lists of distributions, and link to screenshots of operating systems as a way to get a first impression of various distributions.